daniboii201/IBMDataScience/README.md

 # IBMDataScience
-This repository describes my journey to completing the IBM Data Science specialization from Coursera.
+This repository describes my journey to completing the IBM Data Science Professional Certificate from Coursera.